hmcts/ops-runbooks/aks/known-issues.md

 An error similar to the below may be seen in the cluster events log:

-- This happens when there is capacity issue on specific cluster nodes
+- This happens when there is a capacity issue on specific cluster nodes
 - DaemonSet rolling update is blocked with the pod stuck in `Pending` state
 - Deleting the pod does not fix issue as pod restarts and goes into same `Pending` state